-This week’s Weekly Watch is a video I came across a few years ago, shortly after we bought a small parcel of land in Michigan’s upper peninsula.
+This week’s WORTHY WATCH is a video I came across a few years ago, shortly after we bought a small parcel of land in Michigan’s upper peninsula.
 One of the deciding factors in our decision to buy land up north was due to the excellent fly fishing opportunities that the UP offers, especially for trout.
 One can not be an upper peninsula fly fishing fan without being a reader of Ernest Hemingway.
 At least you shouldn’t anyway.

 Hemingway wrote his short story “Big Two Hearted River” based on adventures he had along the Fox River near the small town of Seney, Michigan.
 He opted to name the story after the upper peninsula’s more famous Two Hearted River, but facts are that his fishing and camping was done on the lovely little Fox.

 The Fox River in the UP is a small river by most standards.
 I’ve noticed it’s a common theme in the UP to call a body of water a “river” that the rest of the country would call a brook or stream.
 Alder choked and narrow, the small and remote trout streams of the upper peninsula can be difficult to fly fish due to limited casting room.
 Trying to untangle your back casted fly from an alder thicket is frustrating enough to make a nun cuss on Christmas morning.
 Nonetheless, one can roll cast or simply let the fly drop into the water and feed it line.
 The river current will then carry your fly down stream, through a deep hole and (hopefully) into the mouth of a hungry brook trout.
 It can be done and despite the frustrations, there is no where on earth I would rather be with a fly rod in my hands and a cigar clenched in my teeth.